-Discounted fees in order to encourage the production of new musicals.

-In order to qualify for this Article the production must be of a musical that has never been commercially produced in Canada or a production transferred from a major festival i.e. Stratford, Shaw, Charlottetown, etc., or received a Broadway, Off Broadway or first class production in the US or an equivalent to first class production in the U.S. or elsewhere, (i.e. large LORT or West End theatre).

-Regular rates apply throughout for Rehearsal Musician / Pianist, (currently 21.4 & 21.5) and Audition Accompanist, (21.6).

-For a New Musical, (qualifying under this article), scheduled to run and running 8 full performance weeks the Producer may make a 15% reduction, in orchestra rehearsal fees, (Article 21.2 ORCHESTRAL REHEARSAL HOURLY FEE and Article 21.3 UNSCHEDULED REHEARSAL OVERTIME), and performance fees, (Article

-18 WEEKLY PERFORMANCE FEES and Article 19 OVERTIME PERFORMANCE FEES), for the 4 weeks beginning the week of the first public performance, (fees following reduction raised to the next dollar).

-For a production scheduled for and running 10 full performance weeks the reduction is for the first 5 weeks based on the same requirements.

-For a production scheduled for and running 12 full performance weeks the reduction is for the first 6 weeks, based on the same requirements.

-The maximum number of discounted (reduced) weeks is 6.

-If the production is scheduled for less than 8 full weeks of performance this article does not apply.
-If the production closes for any reason prior to the scheduled run pertaining to the number of discounted weeks required, the Producer shall reimburse the musicians to 100% of the musicians' normal fees for the applicable number of weeks.

-For clarity, if a production scheduled to run 12 performance weeks closes after 11 performance weeks and the musicians have been being been at 85% for the first six weeks, the Producer shall reimburse the musicians 15% one week's fee as the production would therefore qualify for 5 weeks of reduced fee.
+- Discounted fees in order to encourage the production of new musicals. - In order to qualify for this Article, the production must be of a musical that has never been commercially produced in Canada or a production transferred from a major festival i.e.: Stratford, Shaw, Charlottetown, etc., or received a Broadway, Off Broadway or first class production in the US or an equivalent to first class production in the U.S. or elsewhere, (i.e. large LORT or West End theatre). - Regular rates apply throughout for Rehearsal Musician / Pianist, (currently 21.4 & 21.5) and Audition Accompanist, (21.6). - For a New Musical, (qualifying under this article), scheduled to run and running eight (8) full performance weeks the Producer may make a fifteen percent (15%) reduction, in orchestra rehearsal fees, (Article 21.2 ORCHESTRAL REHEARSAL HOURLY FEE and Article 21.3 UNSCHEDULED REHEARSAL OVERTIME), and performance fees, (Article 18 WEEKLY PERFORMANCE FEES and Article 19 OVERTIME PERFORMANCE FEES), for the four (4) weeks beginning the week of the first public performance, (fees following reduction raised to the next dollar). - For a production scheduled for and running ten (10) full performance weeks the reduction is for the first five (5) weeks based on the same requirements. - For a production scheduled for and running twelve (12) full performance weeks the reduction is for the first six (6) weeks, based on the same requirements. - The maximum number of discounted (reduced) weeks is six (6). - If the production is scheduled for less than eight (8) full weeks of performance this article does not apply. - If the production closes for any reason prior to the scheduled run pertaining to the number of discounted weeks required, the Producer shall reimburse the musicians to one hundred percent (100%) of the musicians' normal fees for the applicable number of weeks.
+For clarity, if a production scheduled to run twelve (12) performance weeks closes after eleven (11) performance weeks and the musicians have been at eighty-five percent (85%) for the first six (6) weeks, the Producer shall reimburse the musicians fifteen percent (15%) one week's fee as the production would therefore qualify for five (5) weeks of reduced fee.

+35 BEREAVEMENT LEAVE

+Musicians shall be entitled to take up to three (3) days of paid bereavement leave, paid at the rate of oneeighth of weekly scale fees for each rehearsal/performance missed, to attend the funeral(s) of a member of Musician's immediate family (spouses and spousal equivalents, domestic partners, parents, children, siblings, in-laws, grandparents, and grandchildren).

+36 SICK LEAVE

+A Musician may accrue up to a maximum of three (3) days of paid sick leave per contract per year.
+Sick leave shall be accrued as follows: one (1) day after twelve (12) weeks, one (1) day after eighteen (18) weeks and one (1) day after twenty-four (24) weeks.
+Sick leave shall be paid at the rate of one-eighth of the weekly scale for each rehearsal/performance missed for absence due to illness or injury.
+Sick leave does not accumulate or hold monetary value at the end of the contract.